foundersandcoders/coursebook/src/workshops/git-intro/index.md

    ![Writing a commit message](./images/git-6.jpg)
 1. VS Code will prompt you to publish the branch once you've staged all changes.
 The first time you click this, you'll need to connect to your GitHub account.
    ![The side panel on VS code now shows a button with the text 'publish branch'](./images/git-7.jpg)
-1. Finally, publish to a new repository
+1. Finally, publish to a new public repository
    ![VS Code offers the user to publish to a private or public repository on GitHub](./images/git-8.jpg)

 And that's all!
 You'll now have published the files to GitHub.
 If you visit your profile on [GitHub](https://www.github.com) you should now see your repository.
+You'll need to make your repositories public so that we can view them when you make your application.
+This does mean they'll be available to anyone who uses the web - so be careful what personal information you share.

 ![A repository on GitHub](./images/git-9.jpg)